robcarver17/pysystemtrade/docs/userguide.md

 ## What's in the cache?
 system.get_items_for_instrument("EDOLLAR")

-## Note cache items are labelled with tuples: (stagename, itemname)
+## Note cache items are labelled with tuples: (stagename, itemname, flags).
+Flags are used when we can have more than one kind of data for a particular item, eg accounting data as a percentage or not.

 ## Let's make a change to the config:
 system.config.forecast_div_multiplier=0.1